 We have a number of degree and certificate options within the Department of Psychology at SOU including:

 The Psychology Major

 A major in Psychology requires a minimum of 57 credit hours in Psychology plus additional required courses from outside the major.
 You can obtain a copy of the undergraduate program form used by faculty advisors to help guide you through the requirements for a degree in psychology below:

 Learn more about the two options for the required Psychology Capstone Courses (PSY 498 & PSY 499)

 In order to declare your major in psychology you must meet with an intake advisor.
-Please call Linda at (541) 552-6939 and she will schedule an appointment for you.
+Please call Lori at (541) 552-6939 and she will schedule an appointment for you.

 The Psychology Minor